 Jason Vaughn is a fine art documentary photographer based in Wisconsin.
 His first major series, hide, presented a typological study using Wisconsin hunting stands as a reflection on legacies and family.
 In 2011, while working on hide, he was diagnosed with leukemia at age 32.
 After a yearlong hiatus, chemotherapy, and recovery, he completed the series in 2014.
 Photographs from hide were included in the State of the Art exhibition at the Crystal Bridges Museum of American Art.
 For this show, curators visited over 1,000 studios in a search for "the most compelling American art being created today."

-His work is included in collections such as Snite Museum (University of Notre Dame), Crystal Bridges Museum, and Amon Carter Museum of American Art.
+His work is included in collections such as Public Art Collection, City of Gothenburg, Sweden, Crystal Bridges Museum, University of Milwaukee Special Collections and Amon Carter Museum of American Art.
 He has been featured in the New York Times, Slate Magazine, and Artforum, among others.

 CV download here